gettalong/hexapdf/README.md

 ## Requirements and Installation

 Since HexaPDF is written in Ruby, a working Ruby installation is needed - see the [official installation documentation][rbinstall] for details.
-Note that you need Ruby version 2.3 or higher as prior versions are not (officially) supported!
+Note that you need Ruby version 2.4 or higher as prior versions are not supported!

 Apart from Ruby itself the HexaPDF library has no external dependencies.
 The `hexapdf` application has a dependency on `cmdparse`, a command line parsing library.